reapp/reapp-ui/README.md

 - Themeable
 - Adaptable to many platforms

-Near-term goals are to finish out all the components in the toolkit, get and implement feedback from the community, fix any glaring performance and visual issues, and then create an Android theme.
+Near-term goals are to finish out the component set, finish the most accurate themes possible for iOS and Andorid, and nail down performance.

-It includes quite a few things that may end up in their own repo's, once the code has settled out a bit into something more coherent.

 ### Principles